×

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Although I have met people having care for serious conditions, my experience has only been dental.
-People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," remarked one expat in Tijuana.
+People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," wrote an expat living in Tijuana.

-"Be sure to have travel insurance... helps to speak Spanish to communicate more freely with the caregivers, however someone there will speak English," remarked one expat living in Puerto Vallarta.
+"Be sure to have travel insurance... helps to speak Spanish to communicate more freely with the caregivers, however someone there will speak English," commented one expat living in Puerto Vallarta, Mexico.

 View More Answers